MetroAccess Paratransit

 • Quality assurance personnel monitor vehicle operations to ensure operators follow safety rules.

-Safety is a shared responsibility.
 Help us keep MetroAccess safe by following these safety tips:

 • Partner with the MetroAccess driver on safety - follow their instructions.